tobytwigger/laravel-settings/docs/_docs/class-based.md

 ### Validation

-To ensure the settings entered into the database are valid, you can define rules in the `rules` array.
-This can be an array or string of rules, that will validate a valid value.
+To ensure the settings entered into the database are valid, you can define an array or string of Laravel rules in the `rules` method.
+If a setting is updated that does not match validation, a validation exception will be thrown and the setting not saved.

 There's no need to put `required`/`optional` rules in, but do include `nullable` if the option can be null.

 ```php
     public function rules(): array|string